gdiepen/docker-convenience-scripts/README.md

 You can find more details in my blog post [Cloning Docker Data Volumes](https://www.guidodiepen.nl/2016/05/cloning-docker-data-volumes/)

+## docker_gzip_volume.sh

+The purpose for this script is that I can easily gzip a volume so that it can be backed up and restored on the same or different host.

 ## docker_get_data_volume_info.sh

 The purpose for this script is that I can easily get a list of details for all data volumes